 - Penstock Lagoon – Central Highlands

-The Central Highlands region is often considered one of the best areas for Tasmanian trout fishing, with famous rivers like the Meander, Mersey, and South Esk offering excellent trout fishing opportunities.
+The Central Highlands region is often considered one of the best areas for trout fishing in Tasmania, with famous rivers like the Meander, Mersey, and South Esk offering excellent trout fishing opportunities.

 The Western Lakes wilderness area is also a popular destination for Tasmanian trout fishing, with remote lakes and rivers providing a true backcountry fishing experience.